Netflix/metaflow-docs/docs/scaling/introduction.md

 ## Supersizing Flows

-Here's how Metaflow can help make your project more scalable:
+Here's how Metaflow can help make your project more scalable, both tecnically and
+organizationally:

-1. You can make your existing flows more scalable just by adding a line of code, `@resources`.
+1. You can make your existing flow scalable just by adding a line of code, `@resources`.
 This way you can request more CPUs, memory, or GPUs in your flows.
 Or, you can parallelize processing over multiple instances, even thousands of them.